ACenterAInc/play-emberjs/README.md

 This software is licensed under the Apache 2 license, quoted below.

-Copyright 2013 by AFrancis Lavalliere
+Copyright 2015 by Francis Lavalliere

 Special thanks to Carlos Quiroz to have published its emberjs work, this would not of been possible without it.